March PatronManager Certified Admin of the Month

 7. Has becoming a Certified Admin improved your ability to mentor and teach colleagues about PatronManager?

 Yes!
-I am getting in the habit of sending my colleagues weekly “tips and tricks,” which are similar to the Tips Tuesday post on the PatronManager online Client Community.
+I am getting in the habit of sending my colleagues weekly “tips and tricks,” which are similar to the Tips Tuesday posts in the online PatronManager Client Community.
 Presenting Salesforce features in small bites helps me frame the training as “here’s this little trick to make your life easier” instead of “you have to learn this whole system and it’s overwhelming…” People don’t tend to respond well to the latter.
 The whole reason for having PatronManager is to make our lives easier!

 Trailhead (Salesforce’s training tool) is where it’s at, and I love to earn badges and learn new things.
 But the PatronManager online Client Community is the fastest way to collaborate, ask questions, and share ideas with fellow users.
 I love going on there to discuss issues and help solve problems.
 I often walk away with a lot of new ideas.